 International schools often pay the highest salaries in China, typically in the range of RMB 12800-31500($USD1,876 – $USD4,616) per month.

-There is a tough competition to land a job at an international school.
-But not impossible, my first job in China is at an international school as a math teacher in Guangzhou.
+There is tough competition to land a job at an international school.
+But not impossible; my first job in China is at an international school as a math teacher in Guangzhou.

 12- Whenever Travel Off-Peak Season

-Traveling off-peak has the extra advantage to help you avoid the tourist crowds for a more stress-free environment.
+Traveling off-peak has the extra advantage of helping you avoid the tourist crowds for a more stress-free environment.

 And the good news is that many attractions and hotels provide a lower price, and you can save a lot on flights.

 13- Create a Budget And Stick to It – Save First and Spend What is Left

 Creating a budget and sticking to it will stop you from blowing all your money on the spur of the weekend just because everyone is doing it.

 Creating a budget and sticking to it is fundamental personal finance advice for saving money and becoming rich.